Click or drag to resize

 Remarks

-When specifying time-series data (like hourly temperature data), you can specify a breakdown with this AllowPartialLatest property set to true, to tell the API to include values for the current day so far.
+When specifying time-series data (like hourly temperature data), you can specify a breakdown with this AllowPartialLatest property set to true, to tell the API to include values for the latest incomplete day so far (usually today for real-world weather stations with quick updates).
 For example:

 TimeSeriesCalculation.HourlyTemperature(TemperatureUnit.Celsius),